mrwerdo/Socket/README.md

 		]
 )
 ```
-The url should point to **this** repository, using https.
+**Note**: The url should point to **this** repository, using https.
 The name parameter is the name of your project.

-Finally, for those of you who don't really know anythng about the swift package manager, create a file named Package.swift and put the above code in it.
-This bascially a manifest file.
-Change the program name if you want, etc. Then create a file named main.swift.
-Put this in it:
+To create a simple executable with the package manager, create a file called `main.swift` in the same directory as the `Package.swift` file, and copy the code below into it.

 ```
 import Socket
 let hostname = try gethostname() print(hostname)
 ```

-Then run `$ swift build`, then run the output executable (i.e. `$ .build/debug/programname`), and you shoud see the hostname of your computer.
+Execute `$ swift build`, then run the output executable (e.g. `$ .build/debug/programname`).
+You will see the hostname of your computer.

 # Error Handling

-Almost every function throws their own specific error case, allowing for very precise error handling.
-As such, it is easy to identify which function calls were the cause of the error and respond appropriately.
+Doing networking right means to handle every error possible in a clean and appropiate manner.
+Every function which will fail will through an error, which will allow the user of this library to implement their own error handling code.
+Functions which wrap around system calls that fail will an error number as an associate value.
+Check the inline documentation for a brief description of the errors, and refer to the manual pages for more information.
+Every function also includes inline documentation - including the errors thrown, so it is easy to know what errors are thrown and handle them appropiately.

-This approach is not without reason.
-Every C function which is being called all return many errors, and since this is a library, it is appropriate to return these errors to the caller and let them deal with it.
+Below is an example of a simple TCP server - Upon encountering an error, fail.
+I've tried to show as many errors as possible, to show what types of errors are possible.

-So how does this work?
-Below is a realtivly full example of error handling for a TCP server.
-This is a simple fail approch to handling any errors - as soon as an error occurs, fail.
+**Note**: This implementation, although it does work, is not performing in an optimal way.
+It could be further improved by introducing the `select(2)` system call, or by using asynchronous operations (e.g. GCD).

 ```
 do {
     let recievingHost = "localhost"